plankst/prege-plugin/README.md

 # Pre-GE
-A simple plugin that simulates the days before the GE by disabling any Grand Exchange related menu options excluding sets.
+A simple ironman-like plugin that simulates the days before the Grand Exchange by disabling any Grand Exchange related menu options.

+**Sets are still allowed**

 ## Usage
-This plug-in can be used as a mini ironman or for a challenge account allowing every action except using the Grand Exchange.
+This plug-in can be used as a mini ironman mode or for a challenge account allowing every action except using the Grand Exchange.

 ## Disabled Options
 ### Grand Exchange Clerk